jerryhgladinet/docs/host_centrestack/source/chapter02.rst

 - User License Count

-    By default the Tenant user count can be anything above 3 users.
+    By default, the Tenant user count can be anything above 3 users.

 - Hosting Data Center